proxmox/ceph/ceph/doc/mgr/orchestrator.rst

 * ``service_id`` is the name of the service.
 Omit the service time
 * ``placement`` is a :ref:`orchestrator-cli-placement-spec`
 * ``spec``: additional specifications for a specific service.
+* ``unmanaged``: If set to ``true``, the orchestrator will not deploy nor remove any daemon associated with this service.
+Placement and all other properties will be ignored.
+This is useful, if this service should not be managed temporarily.

 Each service type can have different requirements for the spec.